-International travel awards are open to DVM, masters, or PhD students affiliated with the College of Veterinary Medicine at K-State who plan to undertake projects outside America which are beneficial to their education and contribute to improved animal health and/or public health.
+International travel awards are open to K-State College of Veterinary Medicine students who plan to undertake projects or courses outside America which are beneficial to their education and contribute to improved animal health and/or public health.

-The projects must demonstrate that they have a positive impact on the host country, organization or region.
+Projects or coursework must have a positive impact on the host country, organization, or region.
 Preference is given to ideas that are novel, interesting, brilliant, ‘out of the box’, and creative, which can also be easily communicated to other students to inspire them in international work.

 *These awards are only open to students enrolled at Kansas State University.

 *The KSU study abroad website also has a scholarship database to review for KSU students to apply for additional funding.

 Who is eligible for the award?

 Any College of Veterinary Medicine student currently enrolled at Kansas State University.